BalonmanoVetusta/liveshow-graphics/README.md

 If you want to use assets and mounts and you are using include-nodecg with version 1.9.0 you should patch with this fix [#607](https://github.com/nodecg/nodecg/pull/607) manually.

-## Kiosk Mode (Untested yet)
+## Kiosk Mode

-Was thinked to be run on Raspberry Pi or any Debian based Linux with chromium.
+Was thinked to be run on Raspberry Pi or similar any Debian based Linux with chromium.

+**Important update** Raspberry Pi 4 with 4 Gb RAM is not enough.
+The stopwatch won't show an update every second so it is recomended to use another pc to inyect the graphics to the switcher if you are using anyone.

 ## Fonts